Montana-Media-Arts/MART500/README.md

 ## Week 4

+- Likely continue conversations from week 3.
+- Return to topic conversations about projects for your semester.
+- Formally introduce semester project specifications.

 ## Week 5

+- Presentation of Project Proposals
+- **DUE:** Project proposal write-ups and proof-of-concepts.

 ## Week 6

+- Reference Management Software and Tools
+- Project Check-ins

 ## Week 7

+- "Documenting creative practice as you go"
+- Backing-up data and the emotional woes of "data-loss"

 ## Week 8

+- Discussion of the role of "Journal and Conference Articles"
+- When is it right to submit to a Journal or Conference

 ## Week 9

+- **DUE:** Identification of journals or conferences that you want to submit this work to.
+- How to _actually use_ Microsoft Word

 ## Week 10

+- Formal progress presentation of projects

 ## Week 11